ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```
+Figure: SimpleBlock with a Frame That References No Other Frame, with the EBML Tree Shown as XML

 There may be cases where the use of `BlockGroup` is necessary, as the frame may need a
 `BlockDuration`, `BlockAdditions`, `CodecState`, or `DiscardPadding` element.
 For thoses cases, a `SimpleBlock` **MUST NOT** be used;
 the reference information **SHOULD** be recovered for non-RAP frames.

-SimpleBlock with a frame that references another frame, with the EBML tree shown as XML:

 ```xml
 <Cluster>